darrylwest/aws-commons/README.md

 The CopyToS3 utility should be used when you have a very large file that needs to be copied from the local file system to an S3 bucket.
 This is typically done in a separate thread or even a separate process.

 This can also be used as a simple helper to copy a small file from local file to S3 with minimal fuss.
-Since CopyToS3 is stateful it can be used
+Since CopyToS3 is statefull it can be used

 #### When not to use